Logarithmic resolution via multi-weighted blow-ups: Logarithmic resolution via multi-weighted blow-ups

 \begin{remark} Let us now explicate the above notions in the event that $Y$ is in addition a smooth $\kk$-scheme.
 (We refer the reader to \cite[Appendix B]{quek-weighted-log-resolution} for the general case.)
-In this case, the toroidal divisor $D$ is a \emph{snc} ($=$ \emph{simple normal crossing}) divisor.
+In this case, the toroidal divisor $D$ is a simple normal crossings (snc) divisor.